 If you were arrested in West Central Florida for allegedly carrying a concealed firearm or weapon without a license or in a prohibited location, it will be in your best interest to immediately seek legal representation.
-Ashley M. Aulls, P.A. aggressively defends clients accused of weapon and firearm offenses in communities all over Sumter County, Pasco County, Hernando County, and Citrus County.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients accused of weapon and firearm offenses in communities all over Sumter County, Pasco County, Hernando County, and Citrus County.

 Florida Carrying a Concealed Firearm or Weapon Information Center